 Another idea is to take the San Luca Express to the Sanctuary of San Luca.
 The train ride will be popular with kids and save the whining on the long walk!

-14. Day Trips from Bologna
+14. Take a Day Trip from Bologna

 If you are in Bologna for few days and you love cars, then you should go to experience the beautiful Ferrari Museum in Maranello, the Ducati Museum and Factory and the Lamborghini Museum and Factory.

 As I’ve mentioned, Bologna is the capital of food, but the wine is also very good.
 From Bologna, you can go for a trip in the Romagna Region for a day of wine tasting.
 Taste the wine but don’t drive!
 For peace of mind, join a guided tour group and have the best wine tasting experience.

-15. Bologna Hidden Places
+15. Discover Bologna Hidden Places

 In the past, Bologna had many canals which were used to transport goods but now only a few remain as they have been filled and covered over the years.
 The best viewpoint of Little Venice is a window looking over the canal in the Via Piella.

-Bologna’s creepiest attraction is a mummified body.
-If you want to see it, you need to go to the church of Saint Catherine and follow the sign ‘Cappella della Santa’.
 At the door, ring the bell and wait to enter.
 Walk until the end where you will see a mummified relic of St. Catherine of Bologna sitting on a throne.
-The chapel is open Tuesday, Thursday, Saturday and Sunday from 09:30 to 11:30 and 16:00 to 17:45.
+Click here for the opening times of the Chiesa della Santa.

 Is Bologna Worth Visiting?

-Of course, it is also worth visiting Bologna if you are also a sports car fanatic, the city offers a great base to visit the museums and factories of respected world-class car manufacturers.
+Of course, it is also worth visiting Bologna if you are a sports car fanatic.
+The city offers a great base to visit the museums and factories of respected world-class car manufacturers.
 A once in a lifetime opportunity and perhaps great gift for that special person in your life!